Compiling Code LLMs into Lightweight Executables: Methodology

+\tool's IR pass then scans each function for candidate GEMVs using these matchers, as outlined in Algorithm~\ref{alg:gemv_match}.
+The pass walks every loop in the function's \texttt{LoopInfo}, selects the ones whose depth is at least two, and applies the matchers to every instruction in the innermost body.
+When a match succeeds, the pass records the candidate together with the pointers, induction variables, and leading dimension that the matcher has already bound.

-\paragraph{Stage 2: Legality and Dependency Checks} Once a potential GEMV candidate is matched, it undergoes legality checks to ensure safe transformation.
-The core of this phase is a data-dependence analysis that ensures the loop has no interfering side effects (e.g., extra stores, aliasing loads).
-If non-trivial dependencies are detected, the transformation is conservatively skipped.
+{\bf{Stage 2: Legality and Dependency Checks.}} Once a candidate is matched, it is subject to a legality check that ensures the rewrite is sound.
+The core of the check is a data-dependence analysis on the candidate's inner loop, which rejects any loop that contains side effects other than the accumulator update, such as additional stores, aliasing loads, or calls with memory effects.
+Candidates that fail this check are dropped.

-Additionally, \tool performs memory layout inference to determine whether the matrix is stored in row-major or column-major order.
-This is based on analyzing address offsets of array accesses: (1) If the offset is $i \times ld_A + k$, the layout is row-major (RM); (2) If the offset is $k \times ld_A + i$, the layout is column-major (CM).
-If neither pattern is matched, the multiply-add operation cannot be reduced to a GEMV code snippet and the transformation is skipped.
-In practice, this conservative design produced no compilation failures or silent rewrite errors across all evaluated models, and 100\% of GEMV operations in the synthesized inference programs matched our canonical pattern and were successfully rewritten.
+\tool\ also infers the memory layout of the matrix by inspecting the address computation of the matrix load.
+If the offset is of the form $i \cdot \mathit{ld}_A + k$, the layout is row-major.
+If it is $k \cdot \mathit{ld}_A + i$, the layout is column-major.
+Any other pattern causes the candidate to be dropped.
+In practice, this conservative design produced no compilation failures or silent rewrite errors across all evaluated models, and 100\% of the GEMV operations in the synthesized inference programs matched our canonical pattern and were rewritten successfully.